List of The Dark Tower characters: Enrico Balazar

 Enrico Balazar is a New York Mafia boss first introduced in The Drawing of the Three.
 Despite being of Sicilian descent, Balazar lacks any Italian complexion and speaks with no accent.
 He manages a club called "The Leaning Tower" and has a fascination with building houses of cards on his desk, even murdering a man for knocking them down during an argument.
 He also owns a pizza parlor to use for money laundering.
 Among his actions in the series are: kidnapping Eddie Dean's older brother, Henry (who in turn overdoses on heroin before he can be saved), running over Jake with his car and killing him for the first time, and hiring out his musclemen to the Sombra Corporation.
 Balazar is killed by Eddie and Roland in Dark Tower II, but then appears again in books VI and VII in a New York of the previous decade.
-While not appearing in either novels, he is mentioned as being contracted by the Sombra Coperation to force Calvin Tower to sell his plot of land, which is connected to the Tower.
+While not physically appearing in either novels, he is mentioned as being contracted by the Sombra Corporation to force Calvin Tower to sell his plot of land, which is connected to the Tower.